 Gluten-Free Cast-Iron Skillet Cornbread

-At our facility at 1629 Bluff Road in Columbia SC, we only mill corn and oats.
+At our facility at 1700 Alta Vista Drive Suite 100 in Columbia SC, we only mill corn and oats.
 We do not process wheat in our facility.

 The full recipe works great in a 14" diameter skillet.
 The half recipe works great in a 9" diameter skillet (or thereabouts).
 The batter is loose.
 If you're using cast iron, you want it pretty hot when you add the batter.
+I get my skillet to the edge of smoking.
 The skillet should be greased really well (I like A LOT of melted butter in the bottom of my skillet).
+DO NOT OVER-MIX YOUR WET AND DRY INGREDIENTS.
 You can use a variety of dairy products, but I've decided buttermilk is the one for me.
 I also discovered that this recipe works well with fine cornmeal or even corn flour, but the cooking time is slightly lengthened.
 At any rate, the toothpick test is the best way to know the cornbread is done and will turn out of the cooking vessel easily.
+I turn mine out onto a pizza peel and cut it with a pizza cutter.
+That way I can cut it but get it back into the skillet in one piece with a steady hand This is nice for presentation and to keep it warm for awhile.

 Cornbread Muffins